radamsRHA/MultiSpeciesSelectSim/README.md

 - For the x selected loci, we apply a Wright-Fisher forward time algorithm to simulate loci under selective pressure through a species tree that is parameterized by theta and divergence times
 - These parameters are converted in to disrecte variables (divergence time/mutation rate = # generations)(theta = 4*mutationrate*#diploid)

+# TO ADD:
+1. incoporate mutation simulator into seperate function (like selectsweep.R)
+2. split population AB